ShaliniR8/lahman-mlb/READme.md

 # MLB
-baseballdatabank_2022.zip is the original dataset we worked from.
-The EDA notebooks folder contains notebooks that show the steps of our EDA. combined_features.ipynb is a notebook going through some basic EDA, the feature generation process, preprocessing steps, and XGboost regression model along with it's results. b_features, p_features, and t_features are respectively the batting features, pitching features, and team features. features.csv and targets.csv contain the preprocessed data we trained our models with.
-Models.ipynb contains the rest of our models.
+- *baseballdatabank_2022.zip* is the original dataset we worked from.
+- *EDA notebooks* folder contains notebooks that show the steps of our EDA.
+- *combined_features.ipynb* is a notebook going through some basic EDA, the feature generation process, cleaning and preprocessing steps, and XGboost regression model along with it's results.
+- *b_features.csv*, *p_features.csv*, and *t_features.csv* are respectively the preprocessed and engineered batting features, pitching features, and team features we generated from combined_features.ipynb.
+We combined these into a single file *features.csv*
+- *features.csv* and *targets.csv* contain the preprocessed data we trained our models with.
+- *Models.ipynb* contains the rest of our models.